ctsidev/Wherry---Gestational-Diabetes/README.md

 *******************************************************************************************************
 ### PROJECT DESCRIPTION
 *******************************************************************************************************
-This project uses diagnosis cutoffs for gestational diabetes to examine the short- and long-term consequences of diagnosis for health care utilization and health outcomes for the mother and the infant.
+This project uses diagnosis cut-offs for gestational diabetes to examine the short- and long-term consequences of diagnosis for health care utilization and health outcomes for the mother and the infant.

 ##### SELECTION CRITERIA
 Two de-identified data extractions: one for the mother population and one for the child population: